stratisproject/StratisBitcoinFullNode/Documentation/Features/PoA/PoA_idleFedMembersKicker.md

 To enable kicking of idle fed members you need to set `PoAConsensusOptions.AutoKickIdleMembers` to `true` and optionally change `PoAConsensusOptions.FederationMemberMaxIdleTimeSeconds`.  `FederationMemberMaxIdleTimeSeconds` is the time that federation member has to be idle to be kicked by others.
 By default it is set to 7 days.

-Component that implements kicking functionality is `IdleFederationMembersKicker`.
+The component that implements the kicking functionality is `IdleFederationMembersKicker`.

 Federation member's inactive time is counter from the moment last block was produced by that federation member or, in case federation member never produced a single block time is counted from the time when first block after genesis was mined.